Pablo-Nicolas-Martinez/dynsys-library/README.md

 ## Support and thanks

 This library has been developed for the course ''Dynamical Systems and applications'', which was part of the 2020 Severo Ochoa grant programme for introduction to research, offered by the ICMAT.
-I would like to thank the help of Witie ... and Emilio Domínguez Sánchez, who have done several contributions to the code and pointed out possible reformulations.
+I would like to thank the help of Weijie Chen and Emilio Domínguez Sánchez, who have done several contributions to the code and pointed out possible reformulations.
 Moreover, I would like to thank my tutor, José Antonio Jiménez Madrid, and remark his dedication and help throughout the course.